mpRegalado/clip-snap-paint/README.md

 It has been packaged using [sommelier-core](https://github.com/snapcrafters/sommelier-core)

+# Motivation behind this project
+One of my biggest hurdles when transitioning from a Windows system to a Linux distribution on my daily driver was maintaing use of my favorite applications.
+I managed to set up a Wine configuration that let me keep using CSP on my linux machine well enough to keep working, even with some flaws, and kept me content for a couple of years.

+Now, I see more artists considering making the switch sharing my same concern, so I hope this project will make that step easier!

 # Installation
 - Download a release from the releases page.
 - Install it in your computer with